DamirBogdan39/MLengineering/Containerization/README.md

 Working in an interactive mode lets use some of the basic linux commands, for example:

-`pwd` which returns `/iris-pytorch` meaning we are in the iris-pytorch directory specified in the Dockerfile
+`pwd` which returns `/iris-pytorch` meaning we are in the iris-pytorch directory specified in the Dockerfile.

-`whoami` which returns `non-root-user`
+`whoami` which returns `non-root-user` as specified in the Dockerfile.

 `id` which returns `uid=1000(non-root-user) gid=1000(non-root-user) groups=1000(non-root-user)`